NaguiPinetta/naguipinetta.github.io/_posts/2023-07-30-doxhut_sdk_specs.md

 **Requirements:**
 - The driver must have previously executed the **Arrive at Destination** method.
-- It must be able to communicate with the server.
+- Communication with server.
-- The driver must have loaded the route previously.<br>
+- The driver must have previously loaded the route.<br>

 ##### **Failure Scenario 1 - Network error**
-- It is called **DoxHutEngine.completeRoute**, then **NetworkErrorException** is thrown.<br>
+- **DoxHutEngine.completeRoute** is called, then **NetworkErrorException** is thrown.<br>

 **Requirements:**
 - It must not be able to communicate with the server.<br>

 ##### **Failure Scenario 2 - No route loaded**
-- It is called **DoxHutEngine.completeRoute**, then **NoRouteLoadedException** is thrown.<br>
+- **DoxHutEngine.completeRoute** is called, then **NoRouteLoadedException** is thrown.<br>

 **Requirements:**
-- It must be able to communicate with the server.
+- Communication with server.
-- The driver must not have loaded the route previously.<br>
+- The driver must have not previously loaded the route.<br>

 ##### **Failure Scenario 3 - Still not arrived at the destination**
-- It is called **DoxHutEngine.completeRoute**, then **tillNotArrivedAtDestination** is thrown.<br>
+- **DoxHutEngine.completeRoute** is called, then **tillNotArrivedAtDestination** is thrown.<br>

 **Requirements:**
 - The driver must have not previously executed the **Arrive at Destination** method.
-- It must be able to communicate with the server.
+- Communication with server.
-- The driver must have loaded the route previously.<br>
+- The driver must have previously loaded the route.<br>

 #### **Acceptance Criteria**

-- Verify if the route status changes to **COMPLETED** after executing the complete route action.
+- Verify whether the route status changes to **COMPLETED** after executing the complete route action.
-- Verify if any other route changes its status to **COMPLETED** after the execution of this action.
+- Verify whether any other route changes its status to **COMPLETED** after executing this method.
-- Make sure it is not possible to complete the route without having previously executed the **Arrive at Destination** method.<br>
+- Ensure it is not possible to complete the route without having previously executed the **Arrive at Destination** method.<br>

 [Back to Home Page](/)